OVHcloud: WikiLeaks

 In December 2010, French Gizmodo edition revealed that WikiLeaks selected OVH as its new hosting provider, following Amazon's refusal to host it.
 On December 3, the growing controversy prompted Eric Besson, France's Industry Minister, to inquire about legal ways to prohibit this hosting in France.
 The attempt failed.
 On December 6, 2010, a judge ruled that there was no need for OVH to cease hosting WikiLeaks.
 The case was rejected on the grounds that such a case required an adversarial hearing.

-Information disclosure and multiple vulnerabilities

-In January 2019, the magazine WebsitePlanet uncovered client-side vulnerability in some of the largest hosting companies in the world: Bluehost, DreamHost, HostGator, iPage and OVH.

-Environmental impact

-OVH started to integrate innovative water cooling in 2003 in its datacenters.

-OVH relies in large part on nuclear power, in particular their Gravelines data centre is known for being located next to the Gravelines Nuclear Power Station.

-In January 2021, OVH with other industry players joined the Climate Neutral Data Centre Pact, which is a pledge to achieve climate neutrality of datacenters before 2030.